Defensics Jenkins plugin user guide

 The Defensics Jenkins plugin uses the following plugins, which will be installed by Jenkins on Defensics plugin installation, if not already installed:

-- HTML Publisher plugin for publishing Defensics HTML result reports.
-1.20 is the minimum supported version.
+publishing Defensics HTML result reports.
+1.26 is the minimum supported version.

 Downloading and installing the Defensics Jenkins plugin